AssetBlock/arc-01/docs/basic-tokens.md

 ## Basic Tokens

-This specification serves as the core baseline for the additional token types outlined in the rest of this repository.
+This specification serves as the core baseline requirements of a token, handled by a centralized issuer that is responsible for tracking token totals and communicating distributions.

 ### Key Terms